 In this work, we generalize the idea of corrective steps on the active set to a new framework, \emph{Corrective Frank-Wolfe (CFW)}, and design two new \emph{Quadratic Correction (QC)} steps tailored to quadratic objective functions.
-While there exist many applications of quadratic problems like matrix recovery \citep{garber2019improved}, spectral clustering \citep{ding2022understanding} and entanglement detection \citep{liu2025toolbox}, we also revisit two algorithms based on FW benefiting from QC and improve their theoretical guarantees (with improved rates and applicability to new function classes).
+While many applications involve quadratic objectives, such as matrix recovery \citep{garber2019improved}, spectral clustering \citep{ding2022understanding}, and entanglement detection \citep{liu2025toolbox}, we also revisit two FW-based algorithms that benefit from QC and strengthen their theoretical guarantees (with improved rates and applicability to new function classes).

-\emph{Split Conditional Gradient (SCG)} \citep{woodstock2025splitting} tackles optimization problems over finite intersections of convex sets via splitting avoiding potential intractable linear minimization over the intersection.
-SCG is inspired by the alternating linear minimization algorithm (ALM) \citep{braun2023alternatinglinearminimizationrevisiting} and solves the problem by alternating between update steps for iterates on the respective sets.
-Each iterate minimizes an auxiliary quadratic objective inferring an increasing penalty on the squared distance to the other set.
-Besides the computational benefits of the quadratic correction, we also prove a faster convergence rate for SCG.
+\emph{Split Conditional Gradient (SCG)} \citep{woodstock2025splitting} tackles optimization problems over finite intersections of convex sets via splitting, avoiding the potential intractable linear minimization over the intersection.
+SCG is inspired by the Alternating Linear Minimization (ALM) algorithm \citep{braun2023alternatinglinearminimizationrevisiting} and solves the problem by alternating between update steps for iterates on the respective sets.
+Each iterate minimizes an auxiliary quadratic objective, incurring an increasing penalty on the squared distance to the other iterate.
+Besides the computational benefits of the quadratic corrections, we also prove a faster convergence rate for SCG.

-Finally, we consider \emph{Second-Order Conditional Gradient Sliding (SOCGS)} \citep{carderera2020second} which follows an inexact Newton approach, adapting the conditional gradient sliding of \citet{lan2016conditional} with a quadratic approximation of the original problem at each iteration.
+Additionally, we consider \emph{Second-Order Conditional Gradient Sliding (SOCGS)} \citep{carderera2020second} which follows an inexact Newton approach, adapting the Conditional Gradient Sliding (CGS) method of \citet{lan2016conditional} with a quadratic approximation of the original problem at each iteration.
 The method enjoys very fast convergence rates and has been shown to outperform first-order Frank-Wolfe variants on various problems.
-However, the main computational bottleneck of SOCGS is solving the quadratic subproblems which can be significantly accelerated using our proposed quadratic corrections.
-Furthermore, we establish the global linear convergence rate of SOCGS for generalized self-concordant functions \citep{sun_generalized_2019} without requiring global Lipschitz smoothness or strong convexity.
+However, the main computational bottleneck of SOCGS is solving the quadratic subproblems, which can be significantly accelerated using our proposed quadratic corrections.
+Furthermore, we establish a global linear convergence rate of SOCGS for generalized self-concordant functions \citep{sun_generalized_2019} without requiring global Lipschitz smoothness or strong convexity.